jackson-1ark/rblogdown/content/english/_index.md

 # Banner
 banner:
   title: "Welcome to Wheatinfo"
-  content: "A comprehensive repository of functionally characterized wheat, encompassing a wide range of species, provides a valuable and extensive source of information for researchers and scientists."
+  content: "A comprehensive repository of wheat, encompassing varieties,genome,iterature,resource and news, provides a valuable and extensive source of information for researchers and scientists."
 ---